mitmath/18336/README.md

 <h2 align="center">
-  MIT 18.336J/6.335J, Fall 2021 <br />
+  MIT 18.336J/6.7340J, Fall 2022 <br />
   Fast Methods for Partial Differential and Integral Equations
 </h2>

 This course broadly covers modern numerical methods for solving large-scale partial differential and integral equations.
 The focus varies year to year and is often updated to include state-of-the-art techniques.
-This semester we will foucs in particular on Fourier and modern polynomial spectral methods, the fast multipole method, boundary integral equations, and applications to fluid dynamics and electromagnetism.
+This semester we will focus in particular on Fourier and modern polynomial spectral methods, the fast multipole method, boundary integral equations, and applications to fluid dynamics and electromagnetism.

 Catalog description: *A unified introduction to the theory and practice of modern, near linear-time, numerical methods for large-scale partial differential and integral equations.
 Topics include: preconditioned iterative methods; generalized Fast Fourier Transform and other butterfly-based methods; multiresolution approaches including multigrid algorithms, hierarchical low-rank matrix decompositions, and low and high frequency Fast Multipole Methods.